Dynamical systems defined by polynomials with algebraic properties: Introduction

+Usually, streams imply one-side sequences and are being studied in the computer science intensively (J.J.M.M.
+Rutten \cite{R}, for example), where the suffix $n$ corresponds to the order of processes.
+Here we study two-side sequences in another sense borrowing some terminology.

-$St(G)$ is an additive group by the componentwise addition.
-Moreover if $G$ is a topological group, then $St(G)$ is considered as a topological group with the weak product topology coming from $G$.
-Let $0$ be the identity of $G$, then the identity of $St(G)$ is $(0^\infty;0^\infty)$, where $0^\infty$ before ``;'' implies $\cdots,0,0$ while that after ``;'' implies $0,0,\cdots$.
+Let $St(G)$ considered as an additive group by component-wise addition.
+Moreover, if $G$ is a topological group, then $St(G)$ is considered as a topological group with the product topology coming from $G$.
+Let $0$ be the additive unit of $G$, then the additive unit of $St(G)$ is $(0^\infty;0^\infty)$, where $0^\infty$ before ``;'' implies $\cdots,0,0$ while that after ``;'' implies $0,0,\cdots$.

-Let $G$ be a topological commutative ring having the multiplication identity 1.
-We defines the {\it convolution product} of $(a_n;n\in\Z),~(b_n;n\in\Z)\in St(G)$ if the following infinite sum exists:
+Let $G$ be a topological commutative ring having the multiplication unit 1.
+The product of $(x_n:n\in\Z)$ and $(y_n:n\in\Z)\in St(G)$ as the formal power series is defined if it exists, and called {\it convolution product} as well, that is